OSVR/OSVR-Docs/Windows-Build-Environment.md

 If you're using VS Community or one of the paid VS editions, install the clang-format plugin for Visual Studio from the same place.
 This will let you type the chord `Ctrl-R, Ctrl-F` to format the selected lines right in VS, which is handy.

+You can add a shortcut to `clang-format` individual files using `Send to` command on Windows.
+Open `run` and type in `shell:sendto` which will open a folder with current `Send to` menu items or go to `C:/Users/USERNAME/AppData/Roaming/Microsoft/Windows/SendTo` .
+Either copy and paste `format-file.cmd` file from `OSVR-Core/devtools` to `SendTo` folder or create a shortcut to that script and copy to that folder.
+Then you can right click on individual files and `Send to -> format-file.cmd` to clang-format that file.

 ### Other useful Choco packages

 There are a number of other packages you might consider installing from Chocolatey, the following is just a sampling of ones we've found useful (in many cases, useful enough to add them to the boxstarter installers):